 Steroid nose sprays are the way to go

 Unlike nasal decongestant sprays, steroid nose sprays are safe to use for longer periods of time and clear up your sinuses.
 “The steroid sprays do the most benefit for the most number of people,” says Warren V. Filley, MD, staff allergist at the Oklahoma Allergy & Asthma Clinic and clinical professor of medicine at the University of Oklahoma Health Sciences Center, who is allergic to pollen, grass pollen, weeds, and dust mites.
-“I think people should use an antihistamine, a steroid nose spray, and salt water rinses.”
-Nasal steroid sprays decrease the inflammation in your nasal passages caused by allergens which helps treat sneezing, runny nose, congestion, and post-nasal drip.
-Nasacort, a nasal steroid spray, works best for Dr, Filley because it lasts up to 24 hours and contains triamcinolone, a chemical well-known for its non-sedating effects and fewer side effects like depression.
+“I think people should use an antihistamine, a steroid nose spray, and saltwater rinses.”
+Nasal steroid sprays decrease the inflammation in your nasal passages caused by allergens, which helps treat sneezing, runny nose, congestion, and post-nasal drip.
+Nasacort, a nasal steroid spray, works best for Dr. Filley because it lasts up to 24 hours and contains triamcinolone, a chemical well-known for its non-sedating effects and fewer side effects like depression.
 Another viable nasal steroid spray is Flonase, which contains fluticasone, a chemical similar to triamcinolone.
-You may also want to think about taking a probiotic supplement this spring.

 Consider allergy shots

 If you’re sick of popping pills every day and aren’t afraid of needles, allergy shots may be right for you.
 The shot works like a vaccine, and it injects your body with gradually increased amounts of the allergen to build up your body’s immunity to the irritant.
 “I take allergy shots and they’ve made a huge difference in the way I feel,” says Dr. Filley.
 “Now I don’t need medicines every day.
 I use the medications on more of an ‘as needed’ basis.”
-He gets an allergy shot every two to three weeks depending on the severity of his allergies.
-Initially, you receive increasing amounts of the allergen once or twice a week for three to six months to build up your tolerance.
+He gets an allergy shot every two to three weeks, depending on the severity of his allergies.
+Initially, you receive increasing amounts of the allergen once or twice a week for three to six months.
+This will help build up your tolerance.
 Once the effective dose has been reached, the doctor will wean you off weekly injections and switch you to a biweekly or monthly regimen depending on your body’s reaction.
-One time you should skip the shots: if your asthma or allergies are acting up, as they make those symptoms harder to treat.
-Lifestyle changes like a healthy diet, weight loss, and lowered stress levels can also help your allergies.
+One time you should skip the shots: If your asthma or allergies are acting up, as they make those symptoms harder to treat.

 Always rinse your nose

 Your bed’s warm, humid environment is dust mite heaven, so you better throw those bedsheets in the washer regularly.
 Both Dr. Filley and Dr. Grayson wash their bedding in hot water on a weekly basis.
 Hot water and drying your sheets on high heat kills those pesky dust mites for good.
-For an added layer of protection, buy dust mite-proof covers for your bedding that you don’t have to wash frequently like your pillows, mattress and comforter.
+For an added layer of protection, buy dust mite-proof covers for your bedding that you don’t have to wash frequently like your pillows, mattress, and comforter.
 The tight weave on these allergen covers keeps dust mites from crawling into bed with you each night.
-Take a look at these laundry mistakes that ruin your clothes.

 Invest in a dehumidifier

 A humid home means unwanted houseguests like dust mites and mold.
 Dehumidifiers reduce the dampness in your home and lessen the risk of it becoming an allergen cesspool.
-Use a vacuum cleaner with a HEPA (high-efficiency particulate air) filters, which throws less dirt and fewer dust mites back into the room as you vacuum.
+Use a vacuum cleaner with a HEPA (high-efficiency particulate air) filter, which throws less dirt and fewer dust mites back into the room as you vacuum.
 They also get rid of allergens and irritants in your home.
-Try these other useful tricks to keep allergies from taking over your life.

 Hire help to do your outdoor chores